qcr/benchbot_eval/README.md

 ```

 This prints the final scores to the screen and saves them to the named file:
-- `results_filename`: points to the JSON file with the output from your experiment (in the format [described below](#detection-result-format))
+- `results_filename`: points to the JSON file with the output from your experiment (in the format [described below](##results-format))
 - `ground_truth_folder`: the directory containing the relevant environment ground truth JSON files
 - `save_file`: is where final scores are to be saved

-## Detection result format
+## Results format

-Detection results must be presented in a JSON file containing a certain named fields.
+Results must be presented in a JSON file containing a certain named fields.
 Some slight differences apply for scene change detection tasks, which are described in more detail [further down](#scene-change-detection-format-differences).

-An example of the basic detection results format is as follows:
+An example of the basic proposed map results format is as follows:
 ```
 {
     "task_details": {